TheStaticTurtle/website_blog/content/posts/20250825_UltranetAdventuresPart2/index.md

 ### Back to research

 Now, a sync signal in the sample data sounds wrong.
-How the hell do they fit 24-bit audio + sync into 24 time-slots 🤨 ????
+How the hell did they fit 24-bit audio + sync into 24 time-slots 🤨 ????

-After some google foo, it turns out that they don't.
-Ultranet is simply not 24-bit; it's **22-bit**.<br>
+After some google-fu, it turns out that they don't.
+Ultranet doesn't use 24-bit PCM, instead it uses **22-bit PCM**.<br>
 In hindsight, I should have noticed it earlier; most quick start guides from Behringer mention that their A/D conversion is 24-bit, but they do not mention anything about the actual data.

 However the guide of some devices (like the [DL32](https://www.la-bs.com/ObjetsMultimedia/42473/FR/DL32_MIDAS_me.pdf)) has an interesting line: